 Contacting your lender before it gets to this point could present you with some options you haven't considered.
 Communication is the key to success when you're dealing with a sticky auto loan situation, so contact your lender as soon as you think you’re on the brink of missing a payment.

 Refinancing Might Be the Answer

-Refinancing means replacing your current car loan with a new loan contract on your existing vehicle.
-This is usually done to save money on your monthly payment.
+If you're not behind on payments yet, but you're unable to get the solution you need from your lender, it may be time to look into alternate options.
+In some cases, this means opting to refinance your auto loan.
 The most effective way to do this is to qualify for a lower interest rate.
 It's also possible to lower your payment through refinancing to a longer loan term, which saves you money month to month, but not overall as a lower interest rate would.

 In order to be eligible for refinancing, you, your car, and your loan amount all have to meet certain qualifications.
 The biggest thing that determines your ability to refinance your auto loan is your credit score – it either has to be good or has to have increased since the start of the original car loan.

 How to Prepare for Car Repossession?

 If you fear your vehicle is about to be repossessed, don’t complicate things further by trying to evade the repo man.
 In fact, purposefully trying to hide your vehicle from repossession is considered a crime in some states.
 Rather than hoping the repo man won’t find your car, do what you can to make the process easier on yourself.